TomReady11/Cyclistic-Case-Study/README.md

   * ride_date was formated as m/d/y
   * day_of_week was structured as NUMBER with no decimals 1-7
     * 1 = Sunday 7 = Saturday
-  * ride_month structures as NUMBER with no decimals 1-12
+  * ride_month structured as NUMBER with no decimals 1-12
-  *
 ## BigQuery SQL
 Due to the size of the datasets I decided to move them to an analysis tool better suited for the task at hand for this I chose to use SQL via BigQuery.
 After uploading all the data I began cleaning and transforming the data further.
+* Calculated